 During the winter of 1925-1926, he was taken to court for failing to provide sufficient heat for his tenants.

-The property changed hands and in January of 1998 was purchased by the Madeira Isle Real Estate Corporation.
+On January 29, 1998, 406 Marlborough was purchased from Rolf Smedvig by the Madeira Isle Real Estate Corporation (Daniel Silva, president and treasurer).
 In February of 1998, it applied for (and subsequently received) permission to convert the property from eight apartments into four apartments.

-In November of 1998, it converted the property into four condominium units, The Jonah B. Wallace House Condominium.
+On November 30, 1998, Madeira Isle Real Estate converted the property into four condominium units, The Jonah B. Wallace House Condominium.